Zoë

 think he is?' and he just laughed!
 Just about the only one I knew

-there were just no egos there, and yet these people play with
+were just no egos there, and yet these people play with the best

 For The Horse's Tail, her decision to put down all fifteen tracks

-studio is one that's paid off creatively, although she admits
+is one that's paid off creatively, although she admits to a nervousness

 "I have to admit I'm a bit nervous about this.
 Will people